thoughtspot/tmlblock-snowflake_perf_and_consumption/README.md

 - WAREHOUSE_METERING_HISTORY

 ## Import TML Blocks
-Import the TML for the worksheets(snowflake_tmlblocks_worksheets) and verify that it has all been imported without any errors.
+1) Import the TML for the worksheets(snowflake_tmlblocks_worksheets) and verify that it has all been imported without any errors.
-Import the TML for the liveboards(snowflake_tmlblocks_liveboards) and verify that it has all been imported without any errors.
+2) Afterwards, import the TML for the liveboards(snowflake_tmlblocks_liveboards) and verify that it has all been imported without any errors.

 # Query Performance Considerations